-- (1) Gross loss for fiscal years 2014 and 2013 includes unabsorbed manufacturing labor and overhead expenses related to the Manufacturing Agreement with RFPD which ended March 1, 2014. - (2) Selling, General and Administrative expenses in fiscal years 2014 and 2013 related primarily to professional fees for tax audits resulting from the Transaction. - (3) The income tax provision for fiscal year 2015 was the result of an income tax audit as a result of the Transaction.
-The income tax benefits in fiscal years 2014 and 2013 relates to the reversal of tax reserves.
+- (1) Gross loss for fiscal year 2014 includes unabsorbed manufacturing labor and overhead expenses related to the Manufacturing Agreement with RFPD which ended March 1, 2014. - (2) Selling, General and Administrative expenses in fiscal year 2014 related primarily to professional fees for tax audits resulting from the Transaction. - (3) The income tax provision for fiscal year 2015 was the result of an income tax audit as a result of the Transaction.
+The income tax benefits in fiscal year 2014 relates to the reversal of tax reserves.